 The Story Behind Our Charcoal

-Why we use maplewood charcoal when gas is easier, cheaper, and less likely to set off the fire alarm.
+Why we use charcoal when gas is easier and cheaper.

 Gas grills are easier.
 We’re not going to pretend otherwise.
 They heat up in minutes, maintain consistent temperature, don’t throw smoke, and never need babysitting.
 Most KBBQ restaurants in Houston use them, and honestly, the food is usually fine.